joris97jansen/holy-project/README.md

 * Other: defaults

 Once created, Hetzner emails you the root password.
-You have to log in via the Hetzner dashboard → web console to get started (set a new password).
+You have to log in via the Hetzner dashboard → web console to get started and set a new password for the root user.

 ---